GuidanceMantras/GuidanceMantras/README.md

 ### Business Stratergy
 - Dynamic pricing
-- Offering different plans for an exmple, 2 months, 3 months plan
+- Offering different plans for an example, 2 months, 3 months plan
 - Most of the time, you do not need to invent the new idea for business, just copy other business ideas to start your own business
 - Use template stratergy to build any business, or to grow faster
 - Start small always and grow big like below
 - Village--->small town--->big town--->state---->national---->global
 - Should know how to keep the margin of business to make profit
--
+- Contact with likely-minded people or people in your business

 # If you like the above information, please click on star on the Top Right of the Page(Yellow color)